 Front end and back end operate together, with client-side requests getting sent to the back end for fulfillment, and server-side responses getting sent forward to the front end.
 But while back- and front-end development all rely on code to operate effectively, the best languages for front-end web development may not be the same ones you’d want to use for back-end web programming.

 There are hundreds of different programming languages in use throughout the world.
 But even with so many different coding options, there are really only a handful of languages that should be considered absolutely necessary for web developers.

 But why bother with multiple languages at all?
 Well, the answer is that not every code has the same advantages and disadvantages.
 Code, in and of itself, is little more than a string of instructions for a computer to follow.
 This means that most programming languages can be used to perform most programming tasks.
 That said, some codes are easier to work with for specific tasks, such as those associated with client-side or server-side web development.

-So, what’s the best language for web development?
+So, what’s the best coding language to learn for web development?
 Whichever best fits your current needs.
 Here are a few of the most popular programming languages:

 This language is supported across all major platforms and browsers, but more than that, HTML5 is the coding backbone of the entire web.
 Currently, ~80% of the world’s websites use HTML5.
 Pages built on HTML5 are compatible across most devices, making it probably the most useful front-end coding language you can learn.